hugokos/improved-local-assistant/README.md

 ## Architecture

-A high‑level look at how the pieces fit together:
+A high-level look at how the pieces fit together:

 ```mermaid
 flowchart LR